Tanmay0215/ticketing-web3/README.md

 # NFT-Based Ticketing Platform

 Welcome to the **NFT-Based Ticketing Platform**, a revolutionary way to buy, sell, and manage event tickets using blockchain technology.
 Our platform leverages the power of **NFTs (Non-Fungible Tokens)** to provide secure, verifiable, and unique digital tickets, along with exciting **rewards** for every purchase.
-We also integrate a **decentralized AI chatbot** to assist users with any questions or concerns, ensuring a seamless ticketing experience.
+We also integrate a **decentralized AI chatbot** to assist users with any questions or concerns, ensuring a seamless ticketing experience

 ## Project Vision